 Who can come to The Kids’ Place?

 We offer grief support groups to children, teens, and their families who have experienced the death of someone close to them—a parent, grandparent, sibling, or other close relative or friend.
 Children from ages 4 through teens will find a support group designed just for them.
-We also offer support for young adults from the age of 18 to approximately 25 years old.
 This grief support center is available to everyone, without charge, regardless of race, religion, or economic status.

 How do you join a group?